 This restaurant is where my sister and a close friend of our family and myself spent a very lazy (read BOOZY) afternoon.

-My Aunt and uncle used to live nearby.
-This is an unglamorous but intact photo of the house in the 1980's.
+My Aunt Anne and Uncle Andy used to live nearby.
+This is an unglamorous but intact photo of the house in the 1980’s.
 My relatives were long gone by then.

-For shits and giggles after lunch we decided to see what was left of my Aunt and Uncle's half-standing burned out house.
+So after lunch, just for shits and giggles, we decided to see what was left of my Aunt and Uncle’s half-standing burned out house.

 As you do.

-I hoisted my way up into the back porch and made my way into the kitchen.
+So of course I hoisted my way up into the back porch (any steps were long gone) and made my way into the kitchen.
 I remember this kitchen so well, and what a scream to see it today.
-A fire had ravaged the place and anything worth taking was gone.
-I remember in the bathroom.
-My Aunt Anne had a furry leopard print rug and toilet seat cover to match her leopard Faberge powder puff on the back of the toilet.
+A fire had ravaged the place and anything worth taking was long gone.
+In the bathroom my Aunt Anne had a furry leopard print rug and toilet seat cover to match her leopard Faberge powder puff on the back of the toilet.

-Going back to that exact same shelf - over 30 years later - was so sad.
+Going back to that exact same shelf – so many decades later – was so sad.
 But I am so glad I did it.

 How often do you actually get to step back in time?
 You might not like what you see, but I had to.